 Like many boxers of his day, Jorgensen fought frequently - often twice a month.
 Jorgensen continued to fight and generally to win, facing tough competition like Redtop Davis, Lulu Perez, Jackie Blair, Carmelo Costa, Victor Manuel Quijano, Harold Gomes, and Battling Torres.

 Jorgensen retired after a losing to Battling Torres on September 6, 1960.
-Jorgensen managed to cram an amazing number of fights (93) in a relatively short career (7½ years).
+He managed to cram an amazing number of fights (93) into a relatively short career (7½ years).
 His final record was 81 wins (35 by knockout), 8 losses, and 4 draws.